gabrieles/CJ_filters_HTML_demo/README.md

 # CJ_filters_HTML_demo
-Pull data fom google sheet to create a demo HTML page of how the filters could look like (with some UX improvements)
+Pull data from google sheet to create a demo HTML page of how the filters could look like (with some UX improvements)